thianhao/cdn-frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+To get more information and clarification please contact owner at thianhao0312@gmail.com.